cockroachdb/docs/src/current/v24.1/known-limitations.md

 The [`COMMENT ON`]({% link {{ page.version.version }}/comment-on.md %}) statement associates comments to databases, tables, or columns.
 However, the internal table (`system.comments`) in which these comments are stored is not captured by a [`BACKUP`]({% link {{ page.version.version }}/backup.md %}) of a table or database.

-As a workaround, take a cluster backup instead, as the `system.comments` table is included in cluster backups.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/44396)
+As a workaround, take a cluster backup instead, as the `system.comments` table is included in cluster backups. [#44396](https://github.com/cockroachdb/cockroach/issues/44396)

 #### Using `RESTORE` with multi-region table localities